Pandey23000Om/titanic-ml-deployment/README.md

 - All data files should be placed in the appropriate `data/` subfolders.
 - The virtual environment (`ml-venv/`) is excluded from version control via `.gitignore`.
+- If you want to use Jupyter notebooks, `ipykernel` is included in the requirements so you can select this environment as a kernel.

 ---